 Projects per year

-My research interests are in cultures of nature, environment-society relations and philosophical questions concerning the nonhuman.
+My research interests are in the cultures, politics and histories of nature, and philosophical questions concerning the Anthropocene and plant life.

 Current research projects

 Growing Liveable Worlds: Collaboration with artist Katy Connor on Vegetal HydroPoetics, growing plants for future liveable worlds, including a involvement in a project on Martian settlement and plants in space exploration.
 Funded by Bristol's Brigstow Insitute and Research England.

 Decomposing an Epoch: Ten Anthroposcenes from a Fractured Planet is a current monograph I am writing, based on entanglements of nature, culture and place in the Anthropocene, emerging from research in the Anthropocene hotspot of Scotland's Firth of Forth.
 The book aims to decompose colonial, male and anthropocentric histories of the planet's fragemented epoch.

 Glacial flour power: A collaborative GCRF project examining the potential of glacial flour as a novel fertiliser in high-mountain agriculture in the Himalaya.
 I was Co-I in a multidisciplinary team, interested in decolonial and alternative cosmological understandings of plants and soil care (2018-21)